 When steaming is finished, remove the cover and let the pudding sit for ten minutes.
 Flip the pan onto a plate and remove the basin.

 Serve the pudding hot!
 That's why the carolers in that song are demanding figgy pudding be brought to them: not only is it absolutely delicious, it's also a warming treat for celebrants singing outside on a cold winter's eve.
+(This pudding reheats well in the microwave oven.)

 The pudding is crumbly and will need to be served with a ladle, in bowls topped with vanilla ice cream and a dash of cinnamon.
 Or, if you're serving a more adult-oriented dinner party…